Technical diving books

 Cave diving books

-The Essentials of Cave Diving - Third Edition- Jill Heinerth
+The Essentials of Cave Diving - Fourth Edition- Jill Heinerth

 Caverns Measureless to Man- Sheck Exley